Linnova98/propertyPortfolio/README.md

   from django.core.management.utils import get_random_secret_key
   print(get_random_secret_key())

-  copy the string into the env file SECRET_KEY and to quit the django shell type in
+  Copy the string into the env file SECRET_KEY
+  To quit the django shell type in:
   quit()
   And you should be back in the project terminal